 In May 2014, the FASB issued updated guidance and disclosure requirements for recognizing revenue.
 The new revenue recognition standard provides a five-step model for recognizing revenue from contracts with customers.
 The core principle is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The new standard can be adopted using one of two methods: retrospectively to each prior period presented or a modified retrospective application by recognizing a cumulative-effect adjustment as a component of equity as of the date of adoption.
-The Company has elected to adopt the standard retrospectively.
+This standard will be effective for the Company on January 1, 2018, and the Company has elected to adopt it retrospectively to each prior period presented.

-The updated guidance modifies certain judgments and estimates that the Company currently makes as it relates to recognizing revenue.
+The updated guidance impacts, or requires the Company to modify, certain judgments and estimates that the Company currently makes as it relates to recognizing revenue.
 Upon adoption of the new revenue standard, integration fee revenue that was previously recognized ratably over the estimated life of the customer arrangement will be recognized when integration has been completed, which will have the effect of accelerating revenue from integration fees.
 In addition, the Company currently establishes a reserve for cash basis customers if collectability is not reasonably assured and recognizes revenue as cash is collected.
-Upon adoption of the new standard, revenue will be recognized for those customers when collectability becomes probable, rather than when it is reasonably assured.
+Upon adoption of the new standard, revenue will be recognized for those customers when collectability becomes probable and transfer of control for all performance obligations has occurred/all other revenue recognition criteria have been achieved, rather than when it is reasonably assured.
+The Company has quantified the impact that these changes would have had on revenue reported for the year ended December 31, 2016, and each of the quarters therein, and it would not have had a material impact on the Company's consolidated financial statements.
+The Company continues to assess the expected impact to the year ending December 31, 2017, and each of the quarters therein, but does not expect adoption to have a material impact on its consolidated financial statements for the year then ending.

 The Company is also assessing the impact of capitalizing costs associated with obtaining customer contracts, specifically commission and incentive payments.
 Currently, these payments are expensed in the period they are incurred.
 Under the updated guidance, these payments will be deferred on the Company's consolidated balance sheets and amortized over the expected life of the customer contract.

-This standard will be effective for the Company on January 1, 2018.
-The Company continues to evaluate the potential impact of adopting this new accounting guidance on its consolidated financial statements.
+The Company is currently quantifying the impact that these changes would have had on sales and marketing expenses recorded in the consolidated statements of income for the year ended December 31, 2016, for the six months ended June 30, 2017, and for each of the quarters therein.
+The Company is also assessing the expected impact on the consolidated balance sheet as of December 31, 2017, particularly the impact on prepaid expenses and other current assets and retained earnings.